boazsegev/plezi-website/docs/guides/websockets.html.md

 This use-case is so common, that Plezi includes an easy to use Auto-Dispatch feature for the Controller and an Auto-Dispatch Javascript client (PleziClient).

 When using the Auto-Dispatch, there is no need to write an `on_message` callback.
-But the controller must set the class variable `@auto_dispatch` to `true`. i.e.:
+However, the controller must set the class variable `@auto_dispatch` to `true`. i.e.:

     class JSONDemo
+        # Sets this controller to accept JSON encoded websocket connections
         @auto_dispatch = true
         # then define events
         protected